andremano/undrr/source/data_for_disaster_risk_managment.rst

       The EM spectrum

    + **The data**.
-The data our sensors record typically have the form of a grid, or raster (Figure 2.3).
+The data our sensors record typically have the form of a grid, or raster.
 Rows and columns in that grid are populated by cells.
 These cells contain the information recorded by the sensor.
 A sensor can also have several **bands**, meaning that different sections of the electromagnetic spectrum are observed :numref:`grid_structure`.
 Thus for the area observed we will have an image that contains several bands, and the cell corresponding to a small part on the ground will have one data value for each band.
 The most important point to understand here is that different materials on the ground reflect energy in a characteristic spectral pattern.
 For example, vegetation is characterized by high energy in the near infrared (NIR), while for water the energy is very low.
 In figure 2.2 this would result in high values (digital numbers [DN]) for vegetation and low values for water in the band corresponding to the NIR.

    .. _grid_structure:
    .. figure:: _static/figures/data_for_disaster_risk_managment/grid_structure.png